FishCenter Live

-FishCenter Live (also shortened to FishCenter or FC Live or just FCL) was an American talk show created by Mike Lazzo and hosted by Dave Bonawits, Andrew Choe, Matt Harrigan, Christina Loranger, and Max Simonet.
+FishCenter Live (also shortened to FishCenter or FC Live or just FCL) is a discontinued American talk show created by Mike Lazzo and hosted by Dave Bonawits, Andrew Choe, Matt Harrigan, Christina Loranger, and Max Simonet.
 It premiered on the official website of Adult Swim in September 2014 and started airing on television in February 2015.
 The series ended on November 25, 2020, following the shutdown of Adult Swim's livestream division.

 Summary and production

 FishCenter Live was presented as a weekday call-in talk show narrating over footage of tropical fish swimming around in a fish tank.
 The fish are ranked according to their points, which are awarded when the fish complete a number of challenges.
 These challenges include "Coin Quest," floating over coins that are superimposed on the video feed.

 The show was hosted by Dave Bonawits, Andrew Choe, Matt Harrigan, Christina Loranger (since 2019), and Max Simonet, employees from the digital department room of Adult Swim.
 An original incarnation of the show involved a straight video feed of the fish tank, without narration.
 Commentary and a phone number for call-in segments were later added.
 Initially, callers were mostly other Adult Swim employees; when the competition portion was added, the hosts saw an increase of outside callers.

 Starting in 2015, both Dave Bonawits and Max Simonet began hosting another show for the streams, a New York Times crossword solving show initially called Crossword.
 The series was re-titled Bloodfeast in 2016, and later received two television spin-offs: Tender Touches and Gēmusetto Machu Picchu.

 Due to the COVID-19 pandemic, the show was done remotely starting in March 2020, with the hosts talking through Zoom.
 During this time, two hosts left for extended hiatuses: Dave Bonawits left from late April to early June for parental leave, while Andrew Choe left in late July after feeling burnt out, returning for the show's final two weeks in November.
 The show was reduced to just three days a week in September, running two hours every Tuesday through Thursday, while also being simulcasted to YouTube and Twitch.

 On November 10, 2020, parent company WarnerMedia announced a large round of layoffs, with Adult Swim being affected.
 Among the laid off staff were all of the FishCenter Live hosts, except for Max Simonet, and the layoffs ultimately resulted in the cancellation of the Adult Swim streams.
 Following two more weeks of programming, FishCenter Live, and the Adult Swim streams as a whole, ended on November 25, 2020, with a two-part finale declaring TZ2 as the last Galaxy King.
 The live stream then became a silent feed of the fish tank until its eventual removal in January 2021.